mmartofel/ocp-easy-install-aws/README.md

 ```

 Follow the interactive prompts to choose master and worker instance types, and OpenShift version.
 The script will generate install-config.yaml and start the cluster installation.
+Once installation is finished, at the end of an output you see all the informations required to connect and use your newly installed Red Hat OpenShift cluster.
+Enjoy!

 4. **Access your cluster:**

+for example using oc CLI

 ```bash
 export KUBECONFIG=./config/auth/kubeconfig
 oc status
 ```

+or via brawser as of an info passed at the end of paragraph 4

+🗂️ **Directory Structure**

 ```graphql
 .